2015-16 Audition Dates

 Students must apply and be accepted to Central Michigan University.
 Acceptance to the university is separate from acceptance to the School of Music and must be complete before acceptance to the Music Program or any offer of a music scholarship can be finalized.
 Prospective students may apply to CMU at the University's Admissions page.

 Students must schedule an audition and successfully complete the audition process.
 Auditions for acceptance as a music major or minor, and for scholarship consideration are held in the Spring.
 Students may request audition information by phone, mail, or e-mail.
-You can register on-lne to audition at: Audition Registration Online.
+Register on-line starting September 1st, 2015 here:

 - For degree requirements, please find the corresponding program in the University's Bulletin Site.